RobotDogtor/CameraArraySetup/matlabScripts/readme.md

 Each camera can be interfaced with through a webAPI provided by Chronos.
 Documentation for this API ships with each camera and can be accessed at `http://CameraIP/apidoc/`.

+RunningArray and Libraries folders are the ones that are important.

+If you tell a camera to save while it is still recording or too soon after you stop, it will stall or freeze or crash.
+Sometimes if it still responding but wont stop recording then run the `trueStopFollower` Function on a camera url.
+If that doesn't work, or its frozen on another screen, or the screen is just black, run the `rebootCamera` function with the camera number.

+When grabbing files from the server.
+Make sure the drive is mapped and signed in to in order for it to work.